 Apartment in São Paulo by Studio RG Arquitetura

-Eliminating one of the original bedrooms enlarged the living room space, but it left no private hall for the access to the other rooms.
-The solution was wood panels with built in hidden doors stretching throughout the living room walls and blending in the doorways from view.
+Removing one of the original bedrooms expanded the living room but eliminated a private hall leading to other rooms.
+The solution was to install wood panels with hidden doors along the living room walls, seamlessly blending the doorways into the design.

-The home office spot is right at the apartment’s entrance and very much used by the residents.
-To make this space both functional and visually interesting, we designed a bookshelf with built in lighting that brings out the wall’s rocky texture.
+Positioned near the apartment’s entrance, the home office is frequently used by the residents.
+To make this space both practical and visually appealing, the designers crafted a bookshelf with built-in lighting that accentuates the wall’s rocky texture.

 Photography by Eder Bruscagin